ailyntang/hashnode-blog/ck9lvgid3001vyms1389s9e1j.md

 * the closure has multiple references to self; in this case, theoretically, the object referenced could be deallocated between uses of the reference resulting in an unexpected state.
 * the closure requires a non-optional reference of self to be passed into some function

+The other big reason for making `self` strong, is if you want all the elements to continue as a block.

+For example, if `self?.showNextScreen()` fails, then you probably don't want `self?.logAnalyticsEvent()` to run.
+So making `self` strong means that either both will fail or both will go through.